Digital Marketing Career Progression

 Digital Marketing Career Pathways

-Generalists and specialists can exist in both types of organizations.
+Generalists and specialists can exist in both types of organisations.
 In the agency-side (client-facing), roles such as Digital Account Managers (a generalist role) don’t exist in the client-side (companies).
-On the other hand, Digital Marketing Managers, who are typically T-shaped generalists specializing in one or two disciplines, and Digital Marketing Specialists, such as SEO Specialists and Digital Marketing Analysts, can exist in both types of organizations.
+On the other hand, Digital Marketing Managers, who are typically T-shaped generalists specialising in one or two disciplines, and Digital Marketing Specialists, such as SEO Specialists and Digital Marketing Analysts, can exist in both types of organisations.

 Digital Marketing Career Progression